Ofer Binah, PhD

 PhD, 1980 - Technion, Israel

-Mandel Y, Weissman A, Schick R, Barad L, Novak A, Meiry G, Goldberg S, Lorber A, Rosen MR, Itskovitz-Eldor J, Binah O. 2012.
-Human embryonic and induced pluripotent stem cell-derived cardiomyocytes exhibit beat rate variability and power-law behavior.
+Mandel Y, A Weissman A, Novak A, Meiry G, Goldberg S, Lorber A, Rosen MR, Itskovitz-Eldor J, and Binah O. 2012.
+Human embryonic and induced pluripotent stem cells-derived cardiomyocytes exhibit beat rate variability and power-law behavior.
 Circulation 125, 883-93.

 Generating and investigating the functional properties of cardiomyocytes differentiated from induced Pluripotent Stem Cells (iPSC) generated from hair keratinocytes.

 Upper row: Generation of iPSC-derived cardiomyocytes (iPSC-CM) from hair keratinocytes.
 Lower row: Left panel: Transmembrane action potential recorded from spontaneously firing iPSC-CM by means of the patch clamp technique.
 Middle panel: Simultaneous recordings of calcium transients and contractions from iPSC-CM.
 Right panel: Extracellular electrograms recorded from a contracting Embryoid Body (EB) by means of the Micro-Electrode Array (MEA) set-up.